Alternative Education Committee

 Guiding ParametersThe Alternative Education Committee will evaluate ways to enhance educational opportunities and alternative programming to help meet the needs of all students.
 Through this committee’s efforts, we will bring together a diverse, thoughtful group of students, parents, teachers, staff, administrators and community members with the purpose of asking questions, listening, evaluating and examining what we can do better in alternative education to meet the changing needs of our students.
 This input will be used to create a reimagined Individualized Learning Center (ILC) with new resources and opportunities beyond the traditional alternative high school experience for our students.

 Committee MembersRockwood will bring together students, parents, teachers, staff and administrators in a district committee with the purpose to ask questions, listen, evaluate and take an even closer look at what we can do better in alternative education.
-Executive Director of Student Services Dr. Terry Harris will lead the committee.
+The assistant Superintendent of Student Services will lead the committee.

-- ALT members: Dr. Terry Harris, Dr. Shelley Willott, Mary LaPak
+- ALT members: Dr. Shelley Willott, Mary LaPak

 - School and Department Administrators: Glenn Hancock, Kristi Davis, Dr. Chris Colgren, Dr. Jamie Smith, Jennifer Strauser, Todd Minichiello, Dr. Mandy Lewis, Emanuel Young, Dr. Rick Regina, Dr. Carmen Harris, Beth Ruta, Dr. Kelly Mignerone, Cassandra Suggs, Dr. Jason Lievanos, Dr. Josh Walz, Dr. Carlos Diaz-Granados